Kentex slipper factory fire: Aftermath

 A September 2014 government assessment found Kentex in compliance with safety requirements.
 According to the Department of Labor and Employment, the company had an established safety committee.

 On 17 May, the welder whose activity caused the fire sought police protection, claiming that he was receiving death threats.
-The welder said that he had been working on the factory's roll-up door where deliveries are normally received, including flammable chemicals.
-The chemicals are stored near the delivery point, and thus were ignited by a stray spark from the welding.
-A statement from Labor and Employment Secretary Rosalinda Baldoz the same day said that charges were likely to be filed against Kentex's owners the next week.
-Roxas said that the inspectors who signed off on the factory's fire safety previously would also face a probe.
+The welder said that he had been working on the factory's roll-up door where deliveries were received, including flammable chemicals.
+The chemicals were stored near the delivery point and were ignited by a stray spark from the welding.
+A statement from Labor Secretary Rosalinda Baldoz the same day said that charges were likely to be filed against Kentex's owners.
+Roxas said that the inspectors who signed off on the factory's fire safety would also face a probe.

 In early March 2016, the Office of the Ombudsman ordered the dismissal of Valenzuela City Mayor Rex Gatchalian and six other city and fire officials for grave misconduct and gross neglect of duty in connection with the factory fire.
-The ombudsman said that Gatchalian, Padayao, Carreon, and Avendan were liable for issuing business permits to Kentex Manufacturing Corp. in 2015 despite its delinquent status.
-On his part, Gatchalian has already secured a temporary restraining order (TRO) from the Court of Appeals against the dismissal order by the Ombudsman.
-He also said that, if the order will be implemented, it will have a chilling effect on mayors from the highly urbanized cities who issue provisional business permits to establishments.
+The Ombudsman said that Gatchalian, Padayao, Carreon, and Avendan were liable for issuing business permits to Kentex in 2015 despite its delinquent status.
+Gatchalian subsequently secured a temporary restraining order from the Court of Appeals against the dismissal order.
+He also said that the order would have a chilling effect on mayors from highly urbanized cities who issue provisional business permits to establishments.

-Former site

-As of 2019, the former site of Kentex Manufacturing Company Building still stands but remains unused and currently derelict following the disaster.
+As of 2019, the former site of Kentex Manufacturing Company Building still stands but remains unused and derelict.

 In popular culture

-The 2022 film Nocebo loosely bases its subplot on the fire incident.
-The end credits contain the statement "JUSTICE FOR ALL KENTEX FIRE VICTIMS" after mentioning the credits for its ending track Pugon by The General Strike, which also references the said fire.
+The 2022 film Nocebo loosely bases its subplot on the fire.
+The end credits contain the statement "JUSTICE FOR ALL KENTEX WORKERS" after mentioning the credits for its ending track Pugon by The General Strike, which also references the fire.